Eiradir/eiradir-docs/items.md

 }
 ```

-## 2. Assign an id to the item
+### Assign an id to the item

 When stored in the database or sent over the network, we use a numneric id to represent the item.
-This id must be statically defined in the id_mappings.ini file of the server.
+This id must be statically defined in the `id_mappings.ini` file of the server.

 ```ini
 [items]